Gubbi: Tradition

 Gubbi was founded in the 16th century by the Nonaba Vokkaliga Chief of Hosahalli.
-It is named after a traditional belief that two gubbachchis (sparrows), which used to listen to Amaragunda Mallikarjuna, a Virashaiva saint, expound the Puranas, fell dead on the day that the exposition was concluded.
+It is named after a traditional belief that two gubbachchis (sparrows)—which used to listen to Amaragunda Mallikarjuna, a Virashaiva saint, expound the Puranas—fell dead on the day that the exposition was concluded.

 Swami Sri Chidambara was a saint extraordinary in the Chidambara tradition, like his mentor, Swami Narayana Bhagawan, a great sage.
 Born in 1889, he was closely associated with Sri Narasimha Swamiji and Sri Radhakrishna Swamiji.
 He walked to the Himalayas several times and performed penance there.
-He was persuaded by his esteemed friend and disciple, Professor T S Venkannaiah, to stay in Karnataka to serve the society.
+He was persuaded by his friend and disciple, Professor T S Venkannaiah, to stay in Karnataka to serve the society.
 He established Chidambarashrama at Gubbi in 1940, combining spirituality with social service at a place known to him to be an ancient Durga Kshetra.
-He consecrated his Upasana Deva Sri Dattatreya and the ancient Maruti deity for spreading Sanatana dharma and Vedic education.
-The ashram has the rare combination of Sri Dattatreya and Anjaneya and is known as Dattanjaneya Kshetra.
+He consecrated his Upasana Deva Sri Dattatreya and the ancient Maruti deity for spreading Sanatana Dharma and Vedic education.
+The ashram has the combination of Sri Dattatreya and Anjaneya and is known as Dattanjaneya Kshetra.